Radon Inspection Services

-Radon-Rid, LLC is a professional radon inspection, mitigation, and remediation contractor.
-We affordably and reliably perform radon tests on homes where homeowners are concerned about high concentrated levels of radon.
-Radon inspection is the first step towards recognizing if there is a radon problem in your home.
-To learn more about our radon inspection process, please go to our Radon Testing page.
+Radon-Rid, LLC is a professional radon inspection and remediation contractor.
+We affordably and reliably perform radon tests on homes where homeowners are concerned about highly concentrated levels of radon.
+Radon inspection is the process of ensuring your home radon remediation system is working properly and keeping your family safe.
+To learn more about our radon testing process, please go to our Radon Testing page.

 What Harm Can Radon Cause?

 Radon is toxic and has been shown to put exposed persons at risk for developing lung cancer.
-In fact, after smoking, radon gas exposure is the second leading cause of lung cancer after smoking!
+In fact, radon gas exposure is the second leading cause of lung cancer after smoking!
 Radon can also cause or exacerbate other lung conditions, especially in children.

 What is the Process for Radon Inspection?

 Regular testing is relatively inexpensive and can help homeowners have peace of mind that equipment is performing properly.
-The EPA recommends having radon inspection done every two years, because levels can change.
+The EPA recommends having radon inspection done every two years because levels can change.
 Changes in soil density, construction, and other factors can cause radon levels to rise.
 If you test your home for radon every two years, you will have fair warning, and time to reduce levels, before you and your family have been exposed for too long.
 When issues do come up, homeowners should contact a professional immediately to determine the cause.